knight1995/newsScraper/README.md

 To send the scraped data to Solr server, run the following in the same terminal/cmd -

 ```
-python inject.py items.json http://<Solr Server IP>:8983/solr/articles
+python inject.py items.json http://{Solr Server IP}:8983/solr/articles
 ```
-Replace <Solr server ip> in the above commadn with the ip address of Solr server
+Replace {Solr server ip} in the above command with the ip address of the Solr server

-If the Solr server and Application Server are on different machines, then the following property needs to be changed in the application.properties file, located in  NewsScraperSearch/src/main/resources/application.properties -
+If the Solr server and the Application Server are on different machines, then the following property needs to be changed in the application.properties file, located in  NewsScraperSearch/src/main/resources/application.properties -

 ```
 solr.server.articles.url